Cyber Law as a Career after Law School is Exciting

 It covers all criminal activities done using the medium of communication technology components, the internet, cyberspace and the world wide web (www) that can pose threat to an individual’s financial and social security or a nation’s security.
 Issues surrounding these types of crimes have become high-profile, particularly those surrounding hacking, copyright infringement, unwarranted mass surveillance, sextortion, child pornography, and child grooming.

-- The cyber crimes against property are where the target of cybercrime is your property like your database, computer and typically hacking.
+- Cyber crimes against property are where the target of cybercrime is your property like your database, computer and typically hacking.